wpsharks/cli-tools/README.md

-## Command line tools for WebSharks™
+## Command Line Tools for WebSharks™

 A collection of scripts that power command-line tools used by WebSharks, Inc.